Farm camp for Schools

 Available as a 1 night or 2-night option interactive hands-on activities give students an up close and personal experience not found anywhere else!

-Each child will have an opportunity to have a horse riding lesson, learning horse safety before mounting.
-They will learn basic riding skills including steering, stopping and on a two night camp even get to try trotting.
+Each child will have an opportunity to ride a horse.
+They will learn learn horse safety prior to mounting and basic riding skills including steering, stopping and on a two night camp even get to try trotting.
 The first component of the lesson will take part in the indoor riding arena followed by a ride outside around the farm.
-This activity is a favourite amongst the kids and is available on both the Farm and Environmental program
+This activity is a favourite amongst the kids and is available on both the Farm and Environmental programs.

-We have deer, emu, goats, chickens, guinea pigs, cats and sheep as well as a regular little zoo of cute baby animals including piglets, lambs, kids, calves and chicks.
-It seems they all need to be fed twice a day!
+We have a large range of friendly farm animals as well as regular cute baby animals including lambs, kids, calves and chicks.
 The children will love getting involved with our friendly farm animals, patting, collecting eggs and learning about what makes them special.

 Vintage Truck Farm Tour